TheNexusAvenger/Nexus-Instance/docs/getting-started/classes/nexusobject.md

 This includes ones implemented by super classes.

 ### `NexusObject.super`
+The super-class of the object.
+It will have all of the attributes and methods defined to the object, but all class-level attributes and methods will refer to the super-class.

+### `NexusObject.object`
+The object itself.
+This is intended to guarentee the root class method is called, mainly in the constructor.

+### `NexusObject.class`
-The super class of the object.
-If the object has called `NexusObject::InitializeSuper`, then `super` will reflect a partial instanciation of the class.
-If it isn't called, then `super` will represent the static class it inherits from.
+The class of the object.
+It will have the methods and attributes of the class, but will not have any of the object.
-For `NexusObject`, this will be `nil` since it is the root class.

 ### `NexusObject:__new()`
 Base constructor of `NexusObject`.
 When an object extends